Chris Meagher joins White House press office

 “We’ll miss Chris at the Department of Transportation, but it’s great news that he will serve in a new capacity as this administration works to build our country back better,” Buttigieg said.

 Meagher grew up in Michigan and graduated with a journalism degree from Michigan State.
-After pursuing a career as a reporter, with six years at the Santa Barbara Independent, he began working in politics as a top press aide for Rep. Lois Capps (D-Calif.).
+After pursuing a career as a reporter, with six years at the Santa Barbara Independent, he began working in politics as a top press aide for then-Rep. Lois Capps (D-Calif.).

 Meagher also worked for General Motors, as well as the Democratic parties in Colorado and Montana, and he served as communications director for the 2018 reelection campaign of Sen. Jon Tester (D-Mont.).